 Some parents think that this is a good alternative to registering their children with the county school district as a homeschooled student.
 Some families have had terrible experiences in dealing with the county school system, and want nothing to do with it.
 Other parents want to maintain their privacy and would prefer not reporting to the county every year.

-In Florida, a registered homeschool is a legal school in the state.
+On the other hand, in Florida, a registered homeschool is a legal school in the state.
 When a parent sends a letter of intent to the county, they are opening a legal school in their home.
 Florida law views homeschools as equal to public or private schools.
 The parent of a homeschool becomes the school official of that school and has the authority to choose curriculm, hire tutors, establish the schedule, determine what standards (if any) they choose to adhere to, and issue diplomas and transcripts.

 The truth is that the decision to use an umbrella school, or not, is a personal preference, and the best decision is what works best for your family.
 As a Florida DOE certified teacher, my husband does evaluations and testing, so this is the method with which we are most comfortable.
 However, after hearing many parents from around the state say how they love the “freedom of an umbrella school,” we couldn’t help but look into it for ourselves.
 After all, if it is better, then shouldn’t we be doing it?
 If umbrella schools are better, we could start one ourselves!